AcademySoftwareFoundation/MaterialX/documents/Specification/inprog_v1.39/README_v1.39.md

 **Other Changes**

-* The &lt;member> element for &lt;typedef>s and the "member" attribute for inputs has been removed from the Specification, as it had never been implemented and it was not clear how it could be implemented generally.
+* The &lt;member> element for &lt;typedef>s and the "member" attribute for inputs have been removed from the Specification, as they had never been implemented and it was not clear how they could be implemented generally.
 * The "valuerange" and "valuecurve" attributes describing expressions and function curves have been removed, in favor of using the new &lt;curveinversecubic> / &lt;curveuniformcubic> / etc. nodes.
 * The &lt;cellnoise2d> and &lt;cellnoise3d> nodes now support vector<em>N</em> output types in addition to float output.
 * The &lt;worleynoise2d> and &lt;worleynoise3d> nodes now support a number of different distance metrics.